GPRS / UMTS Rel.5 - Signaling & Protocol Analysis (The Core Network)

 - Implications of the Ready Timer:

-• Periodic Routing Area Updating Timer (T3312) & Mobile Reachable Timer
+- Reduction of the Paging Time - Periodic Routing Area Updating Timer (T3312) & Mobile Reachable Timer

 - Expiry of T3312 in MS